Subarnachar Upazila

-Subarnachar (সুবর্ণচর) is an upazila (sub-district) of the Noakhali District, located in Bangladesh's Chittagong Division.
+Subarnachar (সুবর্ণচর) is an upazila (sub-district) of Noakhali District, located in Bangladesh's Chittagong Division.
 The Bhulua River and Sandwip Channel flows through it.
 A number of Subarnachar residents have migrated to Oman where they form a small diaspora community.

 History

 The islands in the upazila formed in 1959 and many poor migrants started settling there.
 This was followed by a land dispute in 1986 with foreign land grabbing forces.
 The clashes killed hundreds of people and destroyed thousands of homes.
 The settlers of Subarnachar sacrificed many precious lives to survive on that day.
 The history of this upazila has been written through the relentless struggle of the working people who have made this salty char habitable through their creative activities.
 Subarnachar has suffered from flooding in many occasions such as on 12 November 1970 as well as in 1985, 1991 and 1998.
 Subarnachar was given upazila status on 2 April 2005, taking 7 unions from Noakhali Sadar Upazila.